Step and Kick-Out Flashing at Roof-Wall Intersections

 Description

 Heavy rains can pour thousands of gallons of water onto a home’s roof in a single storm.
 In multi-level house designs where roofs intersect walls, this roof-wall intersection will channel much of this water to drain off the roof and usually into a gutter.
 If sidewall flashing is lacking or inadequate, water can leak into the wall and cause serious water damage.
 In big storm events, rainwater can often overflow the gutter and stream down the walls.
 Diverters are sometimes fashioned onsite in an attempt to direct this water into the gutters.
 If undersized, these diverters are not very helpful.
 If not properly integrated with the WRB (water-resistant barrier, e.g., house wrap) and cladding, they can do more harm than good by allowing water inside the wall cavities.
-The result can be significant damage to wall sheathing, framing, and insulation, and mold inside the wall cavities.
+The result can be significant damage to wall sheathing, framing, insulation, and mold inside the wall cavities.
 While older wood siding would show evidence of this water intrusion by peeling paint, new wall claddings like fiber cement, vinyl siding, and brick veneer can mask the evidence for years.

-Kick-out flashing directs rainwater into rain gutters where it can be carried away from the structure.
-Kick-out flashing, also referred to as diverters, can be fabricated on site using sheet metal but these can be undersized and may have unsealed seams that allow leakage.
+Kick-out flashing directs rainwater into rain gutters, where it can be carried away from the structure.
+Kick-out flashing also referred to as diverters, can be fabricated on-site using sheet metal, but these can be undersized and may have unsealed seams that allow leakage.
 Prefabricated kick-out flashings are available as seamless, molded plastic pieces or metal with welded seams.

 These materials would be installed by roofers in coordination with house wrap and siding installers.
-This task should be included in the contract for the appropriate trade depending on the workflow at the specific job site.
+This task should be included in the contract for the appropriate trade, depending on the workflow at the specific job site.

 Step flashings and kick-out diverters are required in the 2009 and 2012 IRC (R703.8) and 2015 and 2018 IRC (R703.4; R903.2.1).
 See the Compliance tab.